-The soil conditions at the location of the proposed new streets at the 31.404 Acre Tract at Deer Point in San Antonio, Texas were obtained from drilling ten borings to depths of 8 to 15 feet.
+The soil conditions at the location of the proposed new streets at the 324 Acre Ruby Tract at Evans Road in San Antonio, Texas were obtained from 22 borings drilled to depths of 7 to 15 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 1 1⁄2 to 2 1⁄2 inches were estimated.
+The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic in character.
+Potential vertical movements on the order of 1 to 1 1⁄2 inches were estimated.

-The proposed pavements at this site may be supported by flexible pavement sections.
+The proposed streets at this site may be supported by flexible pavement sections.
 Cut and fill information is not available for our review at this time.

-Brown clay or tan clay or tan calcareous clay to tan marl and marl to limestone subgrades are anticipated.
+Based on the field and laboratory test results, the final street subgrade may be clay or marl to limestone subgrade.
 At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented.